- Catering Laurence Craig Catering

 Search our directory

-What better way to beat the heat and humidity than with a flute of chilled champagne?
+NEW YORK What better way to beat the heat and humidity than with a flute of chilled champagne?
 Veuve Clicquot’s latest marketing activation—Clicquot Mail—hopes to spread that message from coast-to-coast.
 Literally.

 On Tuesday, July 15, the champagne brand celebrated the Clicquot Mail, a metal sleeve shaped like a modern-day mailbox and able to keep a bottle cool for as many as two hours, with a party at Industria Superstudio that drew on the oft-forgotten art of letter writing.
 The evening event also served as the official launch of its national truck tour.